 Prof. Andrews and his team conducted a meta-analysis of existing research from various medical databases, looking for a link between mortality and antidepressant use.
 The analysis comprised 16 studies, summing up approximately 375,000 participants.

 The researchers pulled out data on cardiovascular diseases, cardiovascular risk, and the class of antidepressants.
-They looked at SSRIs, tricyclic antidepressants, and others.
+They looked at SSRIs,

 They used a so-called mixed-effects model to conduct their meta-analysis, controlling for depression and other diseases.

 Maslej spoke to Medical News Today about the methodology, reassuring us of its strength.
 “We made sure to only include studies that did a good enough job controlling for important variables (like depression and other illnesses),” she said, “and so we have attempted to statistically rule out other factors that could contribute to mortality.”